jvitku/rl/mdp/README.md

 ## Changelog

+* fixed bug in the synchronization in the simulator, sync problems should be gone

+* all python scripts updated, including the GUI template

 * sending the `NOOP` action to the `nengo` simulator caused that the node is not ready (now the node publishes prosperity also during the `NOOP`)

 * new branch `feature-separate-asm`, now main of the code is copied into the `smdp` project, the old sources remain in the `mdp` project for backwards compatibility